 Isolated Degenerative Meniscal Tears

-If you have an isolated degenerative meniscal tear that remains symptomatic despite nonoperative treatment or remains symptomatic longer than you would like, arthroscopic meniscectomy might help.
+If you have an isolated degenerative meniscal tear that remains symptomatic despite nonoperative treatment or if it remains symptomatic longer than you would like, arthroscopic meniscectomy might help.
 Unfortunately, it is very difficult to tell in which cases it will and won’t help – even for knee specialists.

 Degenerative Meniscal Tears and Arthritis

 When you have both arthritis and a degenerative meniscal tear in your symptomatic knee, your symptoms may be coming from your arthritis, your meniscal tear or both.
 The main point to understand is – You can have both a meniscal tear and arthritis…and the meniscal tear may or may not be causing any symptoms.

 Arthroscopy is very good at taking care of meniscal pain.
 It is not so good for taking care of isolated arthritis.
 Therefore the success of your arthroscopy will depend on what is causing your symptoms.
 If it’s your meniscal tear, you have a good chance of getting some or even e complete relief from these acute symptoms.
 That doesn’t mean, your arthritis won’t progress and you won’t have any further knee problems in the future.
 Arthroscopy can’t stop arthritis.
 No surgery – or other treatments – can prevent that.